-We are aware that children and young people have access to unfiltered internet when using their mobile phones and staff are alert to the need for educating young people about their phone use.
+We are aware that children and young people have access to unfiltered internet when using their mobile phones or other devices out of school and staff are alert to the need for educating young people about their phone use.
 Mobile phones and devices are not permitted in school during the school day and staff must remain vigilant about unauthorised access or young people that may have more than one phone or device.